 Big things come in small packages – and your thyroid is no different!
-This small, but mighty, gland produces hormones that influence essentially every organ in the body.
-Fortunately, eating the right foods for thyroid health can have an enormous effect on overall health and wellness.
+This small but mighty gland produces hormones that influence essentially every organ in the body.
+Fortunately, eating the right foods for thyroid health can have an enormous effect on overall wellness.

-So, it goes without saying that eating foods for healthy thyroid support is vital to people with AND without current thyroid conditions.
-This article will review the best foods and supplements for thyroid health.
+So, it goes without saying that eating thyroid-supporting foods is vital to people with AND without current thyroid conditions.
+This article reviews the best foods and supplements for thyroid health.

 The thyroid is a gland in your neck, found just below the Adam’s apple.
 It has a butterfly shape with the two lobes sitting on either side of your windpipe.
 In order to understand why these foods and natural supplements for thyroid health are helpful, we first need a basic understanding of what the thyroid does in the body.

 The thyroid gland makes two main hormones, abbreviated T3 and T4.
 The balance of these two hormones is really important for overall health, and affects processes such as metabolism, heart rate, body temperature, bone health, and much more.
 Two other glands, the hypothalamus and the pituitary, are located in the brain and regulate this delicate balance.
 The hypothalamus produces a hormone called TRH which then tells the pituitary gland to make TSH based on your blood’s level of thyroid hormones (2).
 Genetics, lifestyle, diet, and environment may disrupt this important balance.

 - Most common cause: Graves’ disease (autoimmune disease)

 Certain wholesome foods and supplements may help treat thyroid conditions.
 Even without a diagnosed thyroid condition, eating foods for thyroid health is an important preventative measure for all!

 Your nutrition and lifestyle impact how well your thyroid functions.
 Here are a few key foods for thyroid health and how they can help whether or not you have a thyroid condition!